KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-dependencies/index.md

 ### Finding specific packages using pkgconfig files

-Similarly to the above, certain distributions also allow to query for packages using pkgconfig files:
+Similarly to the above, some distributions also allow querying for packages using pkgconfig files:

 * openSUSE: `zypper what-provides 'pkgconfig(gi-docgen)'`
 * Fedora: `dnf provides 'pkgconfig(gi-docgen)'`